 At a high level, the exercise provides insight into whether or not your life is in balance.
-While, from a more detailed perspective, it captures whether individual areas of your life are either meeting your needs and making you happy or leaving you dissatisfied and discontented.
+From a more detailed perspective, it captures whether individual areas of your life are either meeting your needs and making you happy or leaving you dissatisfied and discontented.

-By scoring each category (career and work, family and friends, personal growth and learning, etc.), you identify areas that need support and improvement to reach individual and overall life goals.
+By scoring each category, you identify areas that need support and improvement to reach individual and overall life goals.

-The process of writing down, reviewing, and agreeing ratings not only provides input to the goal-setting process but also offers insights into areas of your life that are causing you difficulty.
+The process of writing down, reviewing, and agreeing upon ratings not only provides input to the goal-setting process, but also offers insights into areas of your life that are causing you difficulty.